 He still has his original cockatiel cage with his original plastic ridged wall-to-wall perch and he likes it so he gets to keep it.

 Then he has two shorter perches that screw on to his cage bars.
 One is a Sweet Feet and Beak Safety Pumice Perch for birds and the other is a Petco You & Me 1/2-inch Natural Hardwood bird perch.
 He seems to like both of these a lot and uses them for sleeping and roosting daily.

 Pearl's Picks: Winter birdie warmer.

-A few years ago when we were living in a particularly icy and drafty little casa, I bought Pearl a birdie warmer.
+A few years ago when we were living in a particularly icy and drafty little casa, I bought Pearl a cockatiel birdie warmer.
 The one I chose for him is the K&H Pet Products Snuggle Up Small Grey Warmer.

-Pearl loves it…and I mean that literally.
+Pearl loves it…and I mean he REALLY loves it.

 It is small.
 And grey.
 And emits warmth.
 And sits on the side of his cage right by his sleeping cup (formerly a water dish that is now filled with soft nest-able paper towels).
 So you can see where this is going….I finally had to get a washcloth and cover it up from the inside with bird-safe clips so he wouldn’t get territorial and hiss and try to bite when anyone (like his mama) got too close to it.

 But it is a great resource, especially as winters seem to be getting colder here and he gets older.
 Now in the mornings when I go to wake him up he has warm little pink feet. 🙂